FooBarShebang/statistics_lib/Documents/References/UD001_base_functions.md

 *Raises*:

-* **UT_TypeError**: any of mandatory data arguments is not a sequence or real numbers or measurements with uncertainty OR any moment power is not an integer number, OR any keyword argument is of improper type
+* **UT_TypeError**: any of mandatory data arguments is not a sequence of real numbers or measurements with uncertainty OR any moment power is not an integer number, OR any keyword argument is of improper type
 * **UT_ValueError**: any of the passed mandatory sequence is empty, OR any moment power is zero or negative integer, OR any keyword argument is of the proper type but unacceptable value, OR the X and Y sequences are of different length

 *Description*: